greetingsfellowhumans/easy_page/README.md

 Remember the default templates are just a starting point.
 You can, and SHOULD customize them to make them your own.
 As a base, they just create a simple page with a live_view tabination component.
 There are separate modules for the page entrypoint, the mount function, handlers, and a test.

-You almost certainly want to go through each file and replace DemoWeb with your own module name, as well as change the destination paths accordingly.
+You will want to go through each template file and replace DemoWeb with your own module name, as well as change the destination paths accordingly.